Mariners Village 3

 No analysis available

-I looked for phrases such as 'fire life safety evaluation passed', 'FLSE', 'fire safety certified', 'life safety compliant', or 'passed fire inspection' and found none.
-With no evidence either way, this is marked as not present by default, with medium confidence.
+I searched the remarks for phrases such as 'fire life safety evaluation passed', 'FLSE passed', 'fire safety certified', 'life safety compliant', and 'passed fire inspection' and found no references.
+Because there is no mention and no existing verified value, I report false with medium confidence (absence of mention suggests it was not disclosed).

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.